exochron/MountJournalEnhanced/README.md

 - Have you found any bug or do you have some suggestions?
 Please let us know in the issue tracker on [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/issues) or [GitHub](https://github.com/exochron/MountJournalEnhanced/issues).
 - Is your language still missing some texts?
 You can localize the addon into your language on [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/localization).
 - Want to try out some cool new stuff earlier than everybody else?
 Just switch to the Beta-Channel in your Addon Updater and let us know of anything you might find in our issue tracker.
 After a few days without bugs the same version goes stable for everybody else.
 - Are you interested in developing addons as well?
 Then come join us at [GutHub](https://github.com/exochron/MountJournalEnhanced).
-And don't worry about knowing nothing of LUA.
+Don't worry about knowing nothing of LUA.
 It's easy to learn. ;-)